Skip to main content

 Popups don't work reliably on mobile browsers.
 On mobile, the SDK performs a redirect instead:

-3. After login, the auth server redirects back to the article URL with a token in the URL fragment
+2. After login, the auth server redirects back to the article URL with a token in the query string

-4. The SDK reads the token, immediately removes it from the URL (via history.replaceState), and stores it in memory
+3. The SDK reads the token, removes it from the URL (via history.replaceState), and stores it in memory

 Credit purchase flow